hastinbe/i3-volume/README.md

   -l                          use fullcolor instead of symbolic icons -S <suffix>                 append suffix to symbolic icon names -y                          use dunstify (default: notify-send)

+Environment Variables:
+  XOSD_PATH                   path to osd_cat
+  HERBE_PATH                  path to herbe VOLNOTI_PATH                path to volnoti-show DUNSTIFY_PATH               path to dunstify CANBERRA_PATH               path to canberra-gtk-play NOTIFY_SEND_PATH            path to notify-send or notify-send.py USE_NOTIFY_SEND_PY          flag to use notify-send.py instead of notify-send
 ```

 ## Migrating